JimmDiGrizli/RandomWinner/README.md

 use GetSky\RandomWinner\Member;
 use GetSky\RandomWinner\Solver;

-// Prepare library for generating random numbers and our solver.
+// First, create an object of class Solver with indication a desired generator.
 $solver = new Solver((new RandomLib\Factory)->getMediumStrengthGenerator());

-// Create a member objects with a chance to win and attach them to the storage.
+// Then we get a storage and attach members.
 $storage = $solver->getStorage();
 $storage->attach(new Member('Foo', 35));
 $storage->attach(new Member('Bar', 10));
 $storage->attach(new Member(new StdClass(), 55));

-// Run solver.
-You want to run again and again.
+// Now we can determine the winner.
 $winner = $solver->run();
 $winner = $solver->run();
 ```